-Comment: EBV-related malignancies among the top causes in HIV, along with HHV8 and non-Hodgkin’s lymphoma (NHL).
+Comment: EBV-related malignancies among the top causes of HIV, along with HHV8 and non-Hodgkin’s lymphoma (NHL).
 EBV may be the promoter in certain types of Burkitt’s lymphoma (mostly in Africa), NHL (including diffuse large B-cel, extra-nodal natural killer/T-cell nasal type) and nasopharyngeal carcinoma.

 Comment: Because 4 lymphomas developed during a phase II trial of vicriviroc (a CCR5 antagonist), plasma EBV DNA was monitored in 116 pts who did not experience increases in detectable levels, suggesting that CCR5 antagonism by this drug did not lead to EBV reactivation.

-Comment: Some have questioned specificity of CSF EBV PCR in Dx of CNS lymphoma in HIV+ pts.
-This study suggests that addition of quantitative aspect (namely >10,000 c/ml) improves specificity and positive predictive value compared to qualitative result for Dx of PCNSL (96% vs. 66% and 50% vs. 10%, respectively).
+Comment: Some have questioned the specificity of CSF EBV PCR in Dx of CNS lymphoma in HIV+ pts.
+This study suggests that the addition of quantitative aspect (namely >10,000 c/ml) improves specificity and positive predictive value compared to qualitative result for Dx of PCNSL (96% vs. 66% and 50% vs. 10%, respectively).

 Comment: Along with Aboulafia ref, data suggesting that active replication of EBV may be playing role in PCNSL.

-Comment: EBV PCR was not helpful diagnostically, but higher EBV PCR viral load correlated with poorer outcomes in HIV+ population with NHL.
+Comment: EBV PCR was not helpful diagnostically, but higher EBV PCR viral load correlated with poorer outcomes in the HIV+ population with NHL.

 Comment: Case series describing an association.

 Comment: Small series refuting claimed high sensitivity/specificity of EBV CSF PCR.
 Here 26 pts studied with CNS processes, but PCR had only 29% positive predictive value, and specificity 79%.
 This study more likely reflects real-life statistics in evaluating a diffuse set of CNS conditions in HIV.
-Authors suggest test useful for ruling out lymphoma, but Dx requires brain Bx.
+Authors suggest tests useful for ruling out lymphoma, but Dx requires brain Bx.

-Comment: Small RCT of 19 HIV+ pts. examining use of valacyclovir (with better bioavailability than acyclovir) in treatment of OHL.
+Comment: Small RCT of 19 HIV+ pts. examining the use of valacyclovir (with better bioavailability than acyclovir) in the treatment of OHL.
 Most cases resolved, though in some cases productive EBV replication recurred after discontinuation of treatment.
 In a few treated cases, treatment failed, which authors attributed to drug-resistant EBV.

-Comment: One of the better papers suggesting diagnostic utility of CSF EBV DNA PCR in patients with PCNSL.
-In 136 HIV+ pts with brain lesions, examining both EBV DNA or T. gondii-DNA tests, positive predictive value for PCNSL increased to >0.96.
-Regardless, authors suggested that brain Bx still necessary to establish Dx of PCNSL.
+Comment: One of the better papers suggesting the diagnostic utility of CSF EBV DNA PCR in patients with PCNSL.
+In 136 HIV+ pts with brain lesions, examining both EBV DNA or T. gondii-DNA tests, the positive predictive value for PCNSL increased to >0.96.
+Regardless, the authors suggested that brain Bx still necessary to establish Dx of PCNSL.
 However, brain Bx mortality may be ~2%, so this needs to be weighed against risks of inappropriately receiving brain irradiation.